Over-lecturing is a common teacher mistake that kills the passion and progress of students.

 We can’t force them to be good, though–they have to do it themselves through repetition after repetition.
 To improve, these repetitions must be ever closer approximations of a worthy ideal.

 And that’s where we come in, and that is why the greats are always coached.
-We observe repetitions and give feedback which is literally impossible for the learner to get because they are inside what they are doing and can’t actually see it clearly!
+We observe repetitions and give feedback which is literally impossible for the learner to give themselves–because they are inside what they are doing and can’t actually see it clearly!

 Today in our lessons I challenge you (and myself) to talk less and play less so that we can focus on observing our students and giving them the feedback they need to improve.